The-Distributed-Computing-Project/aethergrid.distributedcomputeproject.org/faq.md

 ## General Questions

-### What is DCC (Distributed Compute Coin)?
+### What is AetherGrid?

-DCC is the native cryptocurrency that powers the AetherGrid network.
-Contributors earn DCC by sharing their computing resources, while users spend DCC to access distributed computing power for their projects.
+AetherGrid is the native cryptocurrency that powers the AetherGrid network.
+Contributors earn AetherGrid tokens by sharing their computing resources, while users spend AetherGrid tokens to access distributed computing power for their projects.

 ### Is AetherGrid free to use?

-AetherGrid operates on a pay-per-use model using DCC tokens.
-However, if you contribute computing resources to the network, you earn DCC that can be used to run your own computations or traded.
+AetherGrid operates on a pay-per-use model using AetherGrid tokens.
+However, if you contribute computing resources to the network, you earn AetherGrid tokens that can be used to run your own computations or traded.

 ### What kind of tasks can run on AetherGrid?